cynmmarin/MechaCar_Statistical_Analysis/README.md

 ## Linear Regression to Predict MPG

 Initially, we will determine which variables and coefficients provide a non-random amount of variance to the mpg values in the dataset.
-The dataset that will be used is the MechaCar, which contains the length, weight, spoiler angle, ground clearance, AWD and mpg of 50 vehicles.
+The dataset that will be used is the MechaCar, which contains the length, weight, spoiler angle, ground clearance, all-wheel drive (AWD) and miles per gallon (mpg) of 50 vehicles.
 The regression formula of the variables and coefficients of dataset is as follow:

 mpg = 6.27vehicle_length + .001vehicle_weight + .07spoiler_angle + 3.55ground_clearance - 3.41AWD -.01